copious-world/extra-file-class/README.md

 The **constructor** takes a configuration object.
 This is not used in the default class implementation.
 But, it is passed nevertheless, and may be useful to a prefered alternate.

-The class is assumed to do know operations on disk.
+The class is assumed to do no operations on disk.
 Although, some implementations may choose to.

 #### **`init`**